GilbertMena/li3_rest/README.md

 	GET /posts/1234/edit => Edit the post with the ID 1234 (maybe a HTML form) PUT /posts/1234 or /posts/1234.json => Edit the post with the ID 1234 (has the form data attached) DELETE /posts/1234 or /posts/1234.json => Deletes the post with the ID 1234

+Using versioning in the request:
+You can request using v1 or v1.0 right after the resource name and it will pass the number as the parameter version

+	GET /posts/v1 or /posts/v1.0 or /posts/v1.json or /posts/v1.0.json => Show a list of available posts

 Note: as this plugin is currently in the making, I'll add more documentation as soon as the api and generated routes have stableized.